-The James B. Allen Library is a Learning Resources Center for students, faculty, staff and the community.
-It is a media center furnishing bibliographies, books, journals, newspapers, microforms, films, audio and videocassette and other audiovisual materials.
+The James B. Allen Library is the Learning Resource Center for students, faculty, staff and the community.
+It is a media center furnishing bibliographies, books, journals, newspapers, and audiovisual materials.

-- The Learning Resources Center houses reading, study and lecture rooms, a print shop, computer and viewing laboratories, and projection and workroom areas. - Enrollment Services, including the areas of financial aid, admissions and records, international students, and veterans affairs, is housed in Allen Library.
+- The Learning Resource Center houses reading, study and lecture rooms, a print shop, computer and viewing laboratories, and projection and workroom areas. - Enrollment Services, including the areas of financial aid, admissions and records, international students, and veterans affairs, is housed on the first floor of the Allen Library.